Back to Black derided – and praised – by critics as first reviews emerge

+In her review for ‘The Independent’, critic Charlotte O’Sullivan said film was not as bad as some fans had warned

-Critics have shared a mixed bag of reactions to the highly debated Amy Winehouse biopic Back to Black following its world premiere in London on Monday (8 April).
+Critics are fiercely divided over the Amy Winehouse biopic Back to Black following its world premiere.

-Directed by Sam Taylor-Johnson, the film stars Marisa Abela as the late British jazz-soul singer, who died aged 27 in July 2011.
+Directed by Sam Taylor-Johnson, the film stars Marisa Abela as troubled late soul singer, who died of alcohol poisoning aged 27 in July 2011.

-In the run-up to its release, fans of the “You Know I’m No Good” singer shared their worries about the portrayal of Winehouse, with a recently released clip receiving widespread derision online.
+In the run-up to its release, fans of the “You Know I’m No Good” singer shared their worries about the portrayal of Winehouse, with a recently released clip sparking a backlash online.

-For The Independent’s critic Charlotte O’Sullivan, the film did not quite surpass some of its negative fan expectations, ultimately giving it a two-star review.
+For The Independent’s critic Charlotte O’Sullivan, the film did not surpass some of the negative fan expectations, ultimately giving it a two-star review.

-While praising “strong performances” from Abela and Jack O’Connell, who plays the singer’s one-time husband Blake Fielder-Civil, she claimed that the film lacked enough darkness to do justice to Winehouse’s story.
+While praising “strong performances” from Abela and Jack O’Connell, who plays the singer’s one-time husband Blake Fielder-Civil, O’Sullivan stated that the film lacked enough darkness to do justice to Winehouse’s story.

 “In years to come, you can imagine Back to Black screening on the TV, on Christmas Day, after a bumper episode of EastEnders,” she wrote.
 “Never mind the bits where Amy says ‘bollocks’.
 For all the swearing, this sanitised biopic is about as punk as pulling a cracker.